Emergency Airway Management

 The Body’s Emergency Airway Management Technique for Choking is Coughing!

-Emergency airway management for choking focuses on helping the individual use their natural reflexes to cough out the obstruction or to create an artificial cough using the Hemeick maneuver.
+Emergency airway management for choking focuses on helping individuals use their natural reflexes to cough out what is choking them or create an artificial cough using the Hemeick maneuver.
 Slapping someone on the back to “help” them cough interferes with that natural ability and worsens the situation.

 The Body’s Emergency Airway Management Process in Action